agentheath/portfolio/writing/mobile_app/gov_framework.md

 #### **1. Intake**

-To publish an app to the _Mobile App_ platform, start by filling out our [App Submission Form](https://www.internalfb.com/butterfly/form/1238782843609754).
+To publish an app to the _Mobile App_ platform, start by filling out our App Submission Form.
 Please do so as early as possible in your development/planning process so the _Mobile App_ team can provide guidance, feedback, and support.

-NOTE: If your team does not yet have some of the items requested in the form (Product Catalog or CodeHub entry, design docs, documentation, etc.) please submit this form anyway with as much information as you currently have.
+> If your team does not yet have some of the items requested in the form (Product Catalog or CodeHub entry, design docs, documentation, etc.) please submit this form anyway with as much information as you currently have.
 Additional items can be submitted to the _Mobile App_ team as you go through your app's development process.

 #### **2. XFN Review**